What is Climate Change?

 Carbon dioxide in the atmosphere 1960 - 2010, showing upward trend (NOAA)

-And since the Industrial Revolution in the mid-nineteenth century, GHGs building up in the atmosphere have increased global temperatures by 0.6°C. This pace of change in temperature is unmatched in history.
+Anthropogenic activities are estimated to have caused approximately 1.0°C (in 2018) of global warming above pre-industrial levels, with a likely range of 0.8°C to 1.2°C. IPCC suggests that global warming is likely to reach 1.5°C between 2030 and 2052 if it continues to increase at the current rate.
+This pace of change in temperature is unmatched in history.
 And so worrying is this temperature jump, it has led scientists to warn of potentially irreversible changes in our climate if allowed to continue.

 Increases in GHGs serve to trap more heat in the atmosphere, therefore reinforcing the greenhouse effect's warming pattern, which may cause further emissions (from forest fires for example) and thus an enhanced greenhouse effect.
 It’s a vicious cycle which will only get worse if something isn’t done.